Jfeldman34/AF3Complex/docs/input.md

 ## Specifying Input Files

+Before running the inference pipeline with AF3Complex, you must first generate features.

-You can provide inputs to `run_af3complex.py` by using the `--json_path` flag followed by the path to a single JSON file containing a list of JSON objects in the input format specified below.
+You can provide inputs to `run_feature_generation.py` by using the `--json_file_path` flag followed by the path to a single JSON file containing a list of JSON objects in the input format specified below.

 You must specify the input format for the JSONs in the list of JSON objects as either